 Thursday, April 14th, 2011 | By Bryan

-Some of the biggest attractions in Ireland, in fact in all of Europe, are medieval castles.
+Some of the biggest attractions in Ireland, in fact in all of Europe, are medieval castles which is a must see on your Irish Honeymoon or vacation.
 Rich in history and fascinating for their craftsmanship, some of Ireland’s castles date back as early as the 11th century.
 Most are open to visitors and can be seen on any number of group day tours, including several offered by Tenon.
 Or, if you’ll be enjoying a self-drive Ireland vacation, you can create your own itinerary and experience them at your leisure.
 Either way, don’t let your time in Ireland pass without seeing at least a few!
 Read on for Tenon Tours’ list of five top Irish castles:

 Built by Cormac MacCarthy, one of Ireland’s greatest chieftains, nearly six-hundred years ago, Blarney Castle has been attracting attention ever since.
 Over the last few hundred years, millions have flocked to Blarney, making it a landmark recognized world-wide and one of Ireland’s greatest national treasures.